 When I get back there is still work to do.
 The manuscript needs copyediting, it needs to be read by beta readers, then I need to read it out loud to myself and, finally, send it to my agent.
-Although my MFA advisors, workshop members, and writing group have read parts of this, no one, except me, has read the entire thing.
+He does not do editing, Although my MFA advisors, workshop members, and writing group have read parts of this, no one, except me, has read the entire thing.
 So, there’s that to be dealt with.

 During my stay here, I’ve had to wrestle with the possibility that my first novel won’t sell.
 Apparently, this is the case for many writers.
 I have found myself, on several occasions, wallowing in self-doubt, thinking what am I doing, writing a second book if no one wants my first?
 Am I an idiot to keep at it?
 I haven’t had an answer to that yet, but I figured that now is really not the time to have an existential writing crisis.

 Today, one of our last, my afternoon walk followed deer trails through the high woods and I crossed a steep waterfall via a fallen log, all the while telling myself that if I fell, no one in the entire world knew where I was and if I screamed it was doubtful that anyone would hear me, except maybe the three horses I passed earlier.
 But there was no drama, except muddied shoes and some truly ungraceful fence-hopping.